Destructive and constructive RIS beamforming in an ISAC-multi-user MIMO network: Malicious RIS sensing SNR degradation

 where $\boldsymbol{\tau}_l=[\ff_l^\hermit \HH_t^\hermit\GGc, 0]$ and $\hat{\HH}=[\HH_t^\hermit\GGc, \mathbf{0}_{M \times 1}]$.
 We are now finally able to define the convex reformulation of P$3$:

 where $\lambda^{(t)}$ is a penalty factor adjusting the impact of the auxiliary variables onto the optimization function.
-The iterative procedure is described in Algorithm~2, with $\nu$ being a preset tolerance level.
+The iterative procedure is described in Algorithm~\ref{alg 2}, with $\nu$ being a preset tolerance level.

-\section{numerical results}
+\section{Numerical Results}

+In this section, we will demonstrate the ability of the RIS to either improve or degrade the system performance.
 The simulation results are averaged over $500$ independent channel realizations with $\left| \mathcal{Z}\right| = \left| \mathcal{R}\right|=1000 $.
-The number of \ac{BS} antennas is $M=30$ and the number of \acp{UE} is $K=4$ and, unless otherwise specified, $N=15$, with a number of faulty pixels equal to $\left| \mathcal{Q}\right|=4$.
-The static paths $\hh_{s,k}$, $\hh_{s,{\rm T}}$, and $\ggc$ are independent and identically distributed (i.i.d.)
-Rician fading with a K-factor of $10$ whereas $\HH_t$ is a scattering-free \ac{LoS} channel.
-Lastly, $\hh_{r,k}$ are i.i.d Rayleigh fading.
+The number of \ac{BS} antennas is $M=30$ and the number of \acp{UE} is $K=4$.
+Unless otherwise specified, $N=15$, with a number of faulty pixels equal to $\left| \mathcal{Q}\right|=4$.
+The static paths $\hh_{\textrm{s},k}$, $\hh_{\textrm{s,T}}$, and $\ggc$ are independent and identically distributed (i.i.d.)
+Rician fading with a K-factor of $10$, whereas $\HH_t$ is a scattering-free \ac{LoS} channel.
+Lastly, $\hh_{\textrm{r},k}$ are i.i.d.\ Rayleigh fading.
 The static and reflected path \ac{RCS} variances are set to $\delta_r^2=\delta_s^2=10^{-5}$ whereas $\delta_m=9\cdot10^{-6}$.
-We assume an equal minimum \ac{SINR} for all \acp{UE}, denoted by $\gamma$ and, unless otherwise specified, it is equal to $2$.
-The \ac{BS} available power is $3$\,dB and the \acp{UE} and sensing noise variances are set to $\sigma_k^2 = \sigma_{\rm T}^2=1$.
+We assume an equal minimum \ac{SINR} for all \acp{UE}, denoted by $\gamma$ and it is equal to $2$, unless otherwise specified.
+The \ac{BS} available power is $3$\,dBW and the \acp{UE} and sensing noise variances are set to $\sigma_k^2 = \sigma_{\rm T}^2=1$.
 We consider the $2$D area shown in Fig. \ref{simulation scenario}, where the \acp{UE} are randomly distributed within the highlighted area.